Welcome back to my Ask a Realtor section! This is an actual question from a Seller who wanted to list their home and my response.

-A: Run, don’t walk, away from Realtors that offer a Guaranteed Sold program.
+A: Run, don’t walk, away from Realtors that offer a Guaranteed Sold or Sold or We Buy It program.
 In my opinion, this is a deceptive marketing tool that some Realtors use and it’s a major bait and switch.

 Here’s how it works: The Realtor will advertise, “I’ll Sell your Home in 25 Days or I’ll Buy It Myself”.
 Sounds great.
 They must just be SO confident in their sales abilities that they can afford to buy your home if they don’t sell it, right?
 You happily set an appointment with the Realtor and then they go over the fine print in the contract.

 Here’s what the contract says: You will be charged X (very high) commission to list the home with the 25 day guarantee (I’ve seen as high as 9% to 11% commission).
 WHAT?
 Why so high?
 Because they are taking on the risk that if they don’t sell your home, they may have to buy it!
 The other fine print you’ll find in these types of contracts includes language that allows the listing agent to set the asking price of the home, not you, and the price will be a good 10 to 20% below market value in order to make sure beyond a shadow of a doubt that it will sell, and thus minimizing the Realtor’s risk in the transaction.
 There also may be additional price reductions built into the contract.
 No Realtor WANTS to buy your home if they can’t sell it.